thephez/readme-dash-core/export/markdown/core-guide-p2p-network-initial-block-download.md

 ![Overview Of Blocks-First Method](https://dash-docs.github.io/img/dev/en-blocks-first-flowchart.svg)

 The first time a node is started, it only has a single block in its local best block chain---the hardcoded genesis block (block 0).
-This node chooses a remote peer, called the sync node, and sends it the [`getblocks` message](core-ref-p2p-network-data-messages#section-getblocks) illustrated below.
+This node chooses a remote <<glossary:peer>>, called the sync node, and sends it the [`getblocks` message](core-ref-p2p-network-data-messages#section-getblocks) illustrated below.

 ![First GetBlocks Message Sent During IBD](https://dash-docs.github.io/img/dev/en-ibd-getblocks.svg)

-In the header hashes field of the [`getblocks` message](core-ref-p2p-network-data-messages#section-getblocks), this new node sends the header hash of the only block it has, the genesis block (b67a...0000 in internal byte order).
+In the header hashes field of the [`getblocks` message](core-ref-p2p-network-data-messages#section-getblocks), this new node sends the header hash of the only block it has, the genesis block (`b67a...0000` in <<glossary:internal byte order>>).
 It also sets the stop hash field to all zeroes to request a maximum-size response.

 Upon receipt of the [`getblocks` message](core-ref-p2p-network-data-messages#section-getblocks), the sync node takes the first (and only) header hash and searches its local best block chain for a block with that header hash.
-It finds that block 0 matches, so it replies with 500 block inventories (the maximum response to a [`getblocks` message](core-ref-p2p-network-data-messages#section-getblocks)) starting from block 1.
+It finds that block 0 matches, so it replies with 500 block <<glossary:inventories>> (the maximum response to a [`getblocks` message](core-ref-p2p-network-data-messages#section-getblocks)) starting from block 1.
 It sends these inventories in the [`inv` message](core-ref-p2p-network-data-messages#section-inv) illustrated below.

 ![First Inv Message Sent During IBD](https://dash-docs.github.io/img/dev/en-ibd-inv.svg)

-Inventories are unique identifiers for information on the network.
+Inventories are unique identifiers for information on the <<glossary:network>>.
 Each inventory contains a type field and the unique identifier for an instance of the object.
 For blocks, the unique identifier is a hash of the block's header.

 The block inventories appear in the [`inv` message](core-ref-p2p-network-data-messages#section-inv) in the same order they appear in the block chain, so this first [`inv` message](core-ref-p2p-network-data-messages#section-inv) contains inventories for blocks 1 through 501.
-(For example, the hash of block 1 is 4343...0000 as seen in the illustration above.)
+(For example, the hash of block 1 is `4343...0000` as seen in the illustration above.)

 The IBD node uses the received inventories to request 128 blocks from the sync node in the [`getdata` message](core-ref-p2p-network-data-messages#section-getdata) illustrated below.

 ![First GetData Message Sent During IBD](https://dash-docs.github.io/img/dev/en-ibd-getdata.svg)

-It's important to blocks-first nodes that the blocks be requested and sent in order because each block header references the header hash of the preceding block.
+It's important to <<glossary:blocks-first>> nodes that the blocks be requested and sent in order because each block header references the header hash of the preceding block.
 That means the IBD node can't fully validate a block until its parent block has been received.
-Blocks that can't be validated because their parents haven't been received are called orphan blocks; a subsection below describes them in more detail.
+Blocks that can't be validated because their parents haven't been received are called <<glossary:orphan blocks>>; a subsection below describes them in more detail.

 Upon receipt of the [`getdata` message](core-ref-p2p-network-data-messages#section-getdata), the sync node replies with each of the blocks requested.
-Each block is put into serialized block format and sent in a separate [`block` message](core-ref-p2p-network-data-messages#section-block).
+Each block is put into <<glossary:serialized block>> format and sent in a separate [`block` message](core-ref-p2p-network-data-messages#section-block).
 The first [`block` message](core-ref-p2p-network-data-messages#section-block) sent (for block 1) is illustrated below.

 ![First Block Message Sent During IBD](https://dash-docs.github.io/img/dev/en-ibd-block.svg)